thedev132/hcb/dev-docs/guides/fronted_transactions.md

 By fronting these, you can get people their money faster.
 This is how we cut reimbursements’ time-to-bank down to a couple of hours from a couple of days:

+Disbursements coming from organisations on the "Hack Club affiliated project" plan or "HCB internal organization" plan are always fronted.
+This is determined by a feature on the `Event::Plan`.

 **When should we avoid fronting transactions?**

 Sometimes we know a transaction will likely hit our accounts but it isn’t guaranteed.
 In these cases we should still make a `CanonicalPendingTransaction` but not front it.
-For example, check deposits because they can bounce.
+For example, check deposits, because they can bounce.

 If needs be, you can always manually front transactions: